 - Different planets have different escape velocities.

 - A massive body, such as a rocket, will have the same escape velocity as a small object like an atom.

 Escape Velocity is √2 times of Orbital velocity for nearby orbits

-For an orbit which is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s centre.
-For this scenario we get an equation for orbital speed
+For an orbit that is pretty close to the earth, we can ignore the height above the surface and can consider only the radius of the earth as the distance between the satellite and the earth’s center.
+For this scenario, we get an equation for orbital speed

 [ to find this derivation please refer to our post: Orbital Velocity ]